-For creative business owners, social media should be a necessary part of your business plan.
-Sharing targeted, original content on social media is the best way to share your work with more people and gain new faithful fans.
+For creative business owners like yourselves, social media should be an essential part of your plan.
+Sharing targeted, original content on social media is the best way to share your work with more people and to gain new faithful fans.

 But what if you aren’t exactly fluent in the ways of social media?
-Or maybe you use Facebook in your personal life, but have no idea how the heck to make it work for your business?
+Sure, you use Facebook, Twitter, or Instagram in your personal life — but how the heck do you make it work for your creative business?

-This is the easiest thing you post to create relevant content on social media.
+This is the easiest thing you can post to create relevant content on social media.
 Folks love seeing how your art is made.
-If you can snap photos of your paintings, comics, lyrics, or other media while you’re still working on it, people will feel excited to have a backstage pass into your creative process.
+If you can snap photos of your paintings, comics, lyrics, whatever, while they're are still a work in progress, people will feel excited to have a backstage pass into your creative process.

-Since you’ve teased your latest podcast or art piece, remember to post a photo or link to the final work once you’ve completed it!
-We want to see that goodness in all it’s freshly minted glory!
+Since you’ve teased your latest podcast or art piece, remember to post a photo or link to the final work once you’ve completed it.
+Your fans want to see that goodness in all it’s freshly minted glory.

 Your fans and potential fans are interested in what you do on a daily basis as a creative.
 Show them glimpses of what it’s like to be you!